 If desired, interns may camp on-site during their internship, providing their own tent and sleeping supplies and may also choose to live off-site.
 All interns are responsible for their own transportation needs.

-The Institute encourages all who have thoroughly reviewed our intern program, including the living situation and the focus area descriptions to apply for a position.
+The Institute encourages all who have thoroughly reviewed our intern program, including the living situation and the focus area descriptions, to apply for a position.

 How to Apply

+Now accepting SPRING 2016 applicants!
 If you are interested in applying for this opportunity, please submit the following documents: